imraj569/YouTube_Downloader/README.md

 The following features are supported:

-1. Searching for the video and downloading the one most relevant to the search.
+1. Searching for a video and downloading the one that's most relevant to the search.
 1. Passing the name of a YouTube channel and downloading:
    1. The most recently uploaded video on the channel.
    1. The most viewed video on the channel.

-The script
-It reads a list of YouTube video URLs from a file (`urls.txt`) and attempts to download each video in the highest resolution possible (720p, 480p, or 360p with audio).
+The script attempts to download each video in the highest resolution possible (720p, 480p, or 360p with audio).

 ## ✅ Prerequisites